 Not getting hired: When your job search seems fruitless and you're not getting called for interviews, it can be demoralizing.
 And when the interviews you actually have don't lead to actual job offers, you can feel very much discouraged.

 Bullying: Bullying -- also known as lateral or horizontal violence -- is a scourge on the nursing profession.
-Nurse bullies are out there, and although people like my friend Renee Thompson is fighting the good fight to eradicate it from our midst, it still happens -- a lot.
-Please listen to Dr. Thompson's interview on The Nurse Keith Show for inspiration and empowering strategies.
+Nurse bullies are out there, although inspired individuals like my friend and colleague Dr. Renee Thompson are fighting the good fight to eradicate it from our midst, with Dr. Thompson doing so under the auspices of The Healthy Workforce Institute.
 Some nurses end up quitting jobs and even leaving the profession entirely because of the effects of bullying.
 This is unconscionable, but it happens every day.

 Stress and burnout: Stress seems to be an enormous factor for nurses.
 Untenable nurse-patient ratios, long hours, passive-aggressive colleagues, poor management, difficult patients, difficult doctors and colleagues, and lack of time to rest, eat, drink, or go to the bathroom all add up to a overflowing rain barrel of fatigue, worry, and stress.
 And when that stress barrel overflows, nothing good can come of it.
 Physical, psychoemotional, and spiritual symptoms arise, and the nurse may soon realize that he or she is burnt out, toasted, fried to a crisp, and at the point of exhaustion.

 Boredom and dissatisfaction: Sometimes, nurses aren't burnt out, bored, or otherwise under great stress.
 Believe it or not, sometimes we just get bored.
 When you've been doing the same thing for a long time as a nurse, it can become somewhat rote and robotic.
 In some ways, you can relax when things are so familiar that you can do your nursing job with one hand tied behind your back, but this type of familiarity can breed a form of lassitude and professional laziness that doesn't serve anyone.
 You can go through the motions, but if your heart is no longer in it, what's the point?
 Is a paycheck enough, or do you need and want more out of your work and career?